Marioegidio/hot-cool/README.md

 ## **Hot & Cool**

-Hot&Cool is a project with the purpose to demonstrate the potential of the suggested architecture to collect data from IoT sensors and logging this data on an external data manager.<br><br>
+Hot&Cool is a project with the purpose to demonstrate the potential of the suggested architecture to collect data from IoT sensors, manipulate data and logging this data on an external data manager.<br><br>
 In detail it provides the simulation of a temperature sensors that sends the temperature on a topic.
 When arrives a new temperature is triggered a nuclio function that write on a determinated topic.
 - if the temperature is less than 22° writes on the thermostat topic to start all radiators with some power (the power depends on the temperature).
   - ( for example, if temperature is less than 5° power is 3, if temperature is less than 1° power is 4 ... )